Toward improved property prediction of 2D materials using many-body quantum Monte Carlo methods: DMC Properties of 2D Materials

 \subsubsection{Bilayer Graphene and Graphyne}

-Low-dimensional carbon allotropes, $\alpha$-graphyne was predicted to possess weaker DFT binding energy for the bilayer structure than bilayer graphene, but has attracted a great deal of attention due to its larger honeycombs structure than graphene \cite{carbon-layers}.
-However, DFT studies of the bindings of graphynes failed to confirm the most stable stacking mode because of the strong dependence of vdW-corrected XC functional on computed DFT binding energy.
-Those uncertainties on choice of XC functional for DFT and the weak binding energy of graphynes leads to conclude that a more precise method is imperative for accurate prediction of stable stacking mode of graphynes and their binding energies.
+Regarding low-dimensional carbon allotropes, $\alpha$-graphyne was predicted to possess weaker DFT binding energy for the bilayer structure than bilayer graphene but has attracted a great deal of attention due to its larger honeycomb structure than that of graphene.\cite{carbon-layers} However, DFT studies of the bindings of graphynes failed to confirm the most stable stacking mode because of the strong dependence of vdW-corrected XC functional on computed DFT binding energy.
+Those uncertainties in the choice of the XC functional for DFT and the weak binding energy of graphynes revealed that a more precise method is imperative for accurately predicting the stable stacking mode of graphynes and their binding energies.